Breaking down the Buyer’s Journey – how does it affect the HVAC sales process?

 If you take both diagrams into consideration, you’ll see that the steps in the HVAC sales process correspond roughly to the stages in the buyer’s journey like this:

-Sitting down and assessing your own process according to these stages should shed more light on where you need to focus in order to improve and work towards growing your business.
+Sit down and assess your own process according to these stages.
+This should shed more light on where you need to focus in order to improve and work towards growing your business.
 The next section will walk you through two main methods of attracting customers, so keep on reading!

-2. Considering paid leads vs. organic leads for your HVAC sales process
+2. Considering paid vs. organic leads for your HVAC sales process

 Leads (or prospects) are potential customers who come across your business, usually, in one of two ways: through paid advertising (buying email leads, Pay-Per-Click, or paid social/Google ads) or via organic search (website traffic, blog content, organic social media, etc.).